akashpahilwan/astro-airflow/README.md

     - `example_dag_basic`: This DAG shows a simple ETL data pipeline example with three TaskFlow API tasks that run daily.
     - `example_dag_advanced`: This advanced DAG showcases a variety of Airflow features like branching, Jinja templates, task groups and several Airflow operators.
 <br>
-    Along with these there will be other dags created for different project Architectures and seperate readme will be present for each dag in seperate folder.
+    Along with these there will be other dags created for different project Architectures and seperate readme will be present for each dag in seperate folder. <br>
-    - `process_employee`: This is a dag created as first Project with simple end to end ETL pipeline.
-All the details related to this dag can be found  [here](docs/process_employee/)
+    - `process_employee` : This is a dag created as first Project with simple end to end ETL pipeline.
+All the details related to this dag can be found  [here](docs/process_employee/) <br>

 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.